gs1/healthcare-gmn-helpers/README.md

 ===================================

-The GS1 Healthcare GMN Helper Libraries is an open source project that contains a set of official helper libraries written by GS1 for check character generation and verification of a Global Model Number (GMN) when it is used for Regulated Healthcare medical devices that fall under the EU regulations EU MDR 2017/745 and EU IVDR 2017/746, specifically when a GMN is used as the embodiment
+The GS1 Healthcare GMN Helper Libraries is an open source project that contains a set of official helper libraries written by GS1 for check character pair generation and verification of a Global Model Number (GMN) when it is used for Regulated Healthcare medical devices that fall under the EU regulations EU MDR 2017/745 and EU IVDR 2017/746, specifically when a GMN is used as the embodiment